stephenfmann/Untitled-Shannon-information-paper/plan_v3_structure.md

 But the orthodox claim, not-P, appears to be supported by two very strong positive arguments of its own:

-> **not-P**: Communication theory has more relevance for philosophical theories of semantic content than just measures of correlation.
+> **not-P**: Communication theory *does not have* more relevance for philosophical theories of semantic content than just measures of correlation.

 Here I undercut those arguments for not-P.
 Together with Martinez's positive arguments for P, my arguments against not-P provide substantive reason to endorse P and thus change the rules of the game for naturalising representation content (etc, etc)...